Spain–Sweden relations

-Spain–Sweden relations are the bilateral and diplomatic relations between these two countries.
-Sweden has an embassy in Madrid, a consulate general in Barcelona.
+Spain and Sweden maintain bilateral and diplomatic relations.
+Sweden has an embassy in Madrid, and a consulate general in Barcelona.
 Spain has an embassy in Stockholm, as well as an Economic and Social Department and another Tourism Department in the same city.
 Both countries are full members of Council of Europe, NATO, and of the European Union.

 Spain supported Sweden's NATO membership during Sweden's accession into NATO, which was finalized on 7 March 2024.

 Historical relations

 Already for the year 840 the Vikings, led by Björn Ironside, arrived in Galician coasts, and then in Andalusian, in search of fortune and good business.
 In the sixteenth and seventeenth centuries, Sweden had a keen interest in getting salt for food preservation.
 Some consuls of Sweden in Cádiz had this business as their absolute priority.
 In 1651 a free trade agreement was signed between the Spanish Empire and the Swedish Empire.
 In those years, trade in Spain was basically limited to the sale of salt, wine and other foods, compared to wood, iron and copper from Sweden.

 Historically, relations have not been very close due to the opposition between Nordic and Protestant peoples against southern and Catholic peoples, also exalted by the confrontation in the religious wars of 17th century.
 The Civil War (1936–1939) generated a great debate at national level in Sweden about the attitude that the government should take, however, it was decided to maintain neutrality, which did not prevent more 500 Swedish volunteers will travel to Spain to be part of the International Brigades.
 The years of 1978 and 1979 meant the full normalization of political relations between Spain and Sweden, leaving any reluctance at the level of political parties in relation to the Spanish political process.